-Kunin "Jurassic Park" Chenin Blanc and Everything is Love
+Kunin "Jurassic Park" Chenin Blanc and The Carters' Everything is Love

 It’s no secret The Carters have had their problems which they’ve both expressed in their own projects - Beyoncé as a scorned, betrayed wife on "Lemonade" and Jay Z as an apologetic, remorseful husband on "4:44".
 On “Everything Is Love”, they get to tell their story together, from their origins as a couple to being on top of the world and happily in love with all their dirty laundry in between.
 It’s their re commitment gesture to themselves and to us, the adoring fans.
 They’re able to talk about their past transgressions without pain - even laugh about it - and move forward as the bad bitches they are.